This chicken enchilada skillet is a one pot meal that your whole family will love. It is perfect for Cinco de Mayo or any day!

 - Add the onion, bell pepper, chicken, salt, and pepper.
 Cook for about 5 minutes, until the onion softens and chicken is no longer pink, stirring occasionally.

-- Add the rice to the pot and stir.
-Cook for 3-4 minutes, stirring occasionally.
+Add the rice to the pot and stir.
+Cook for 2-3 minutes to toast the rice, stirring occasionally.
 Some of the chicken and rice should be golden brown.

 - Add the chicken broth, tomatoes, green chilis, enchilada sauce, frozen corn, chili powder, and cumin.
 Stir, and bring the liquid to a boil.